mbsrtowcs, mbsrtowcs_s

 if no null character was written to

-wide characters were written, then L ' \0 ' is stored indst[len]
+dstafterlenwide characters were written, then L ' \0 ' is stored indst[len], which means len+1 total wide characters are written

 the function clobbers the destination array from the terminating null and until